 Croatian food is awesome!
 Traditional Croatian cuisine is wide and varied, yet it's hard to distinguish dishes that are exclusive to Croatia.
-Because, Croatian food has been influenced by tastes and traditions from neighboring countries, and different nations that ruled territory of Croatia throughout history.
+Because, Croatian food has been influenced by tastes and traditions from neighboring countries, and different nations that ruled Croatian territory throughout history.

-Traditional Croatian food have some similarity with Italian, Austrian, Hungarian, and Turkish food.
+Traditional Croatian food has some similarities with Italian, Austrian, Hungarian, and Turkish food.
 Yet, Croatian dishes have their own distinct interpretation, and taste.

-Croatian traditional food varies a lot from one to another Croatian region.
+Croatian traditional food varies a lot from one Croatian region to another.
 And while there are some dishes you'll find throughout Croatia (Hello sarma!), many dishes found in one Croatian region aren't probably even known in another region.

-Dalmatian food, found along Dalmatian coast, and on the islands, is based heavily on fish, greens, olive oil, and seasonings like garlic, rosemary, parsley, etc. Dalmatian cuisine is typical Mediterranean cuisine.
+Dalmatian food, found along the Dalmatian coast, and on the islands, is based heavily on fish, green veggies, olive oil, and seasonings like garlic, rosemary, parsley, etc..
+Dalmatian cuisine is the typical Mediterranean cuisine.

-Zagreb food, on the other hand, has many similarity with central European countries.
-Typical Zagreb food includes meat dishes, while side dishes usually comprise of potatoes, other root veggies, and cabbage.
+Zagreb food, on the other hand, has many similarities with central European countries.
+Typical Zagreb food includes meat dishes, while side dishes are usually comprised of potatoes, other root veggies, and cabbage.

-While Istrian cuisine reminds in many ways of Dalmatian cuisine, Istria has some of its own typical dishes, and cooking techniques, like manestra, a bean soup prepared only in Istria, or fuzi, a hand-rolled pasta typical for Istria.
+While Istrian cuisine reminds in many ways of Dalmatian cuisine (especially along the coast), Istria has some of its own typical dishes, and cooking techniques.
+These include manestra, a bean soup prepared only in Istria, or fuzi, a hand-rolled pasta typical for Istria.

 Slavonians love their pork, and many dishes in Slavonia are simply based on pork meat.
 Red paprika is the main condiment in Slavonia.
 While present also in other Croatian regional cuisines, it's not nearly as popular as in Slavonia.

 Croatians have always believed in three meals a day, with lunch being the main daily meal.
-This, unfortunately, has changed in last years, as many people work 9-5, and simply aren't home for lunchtime.
-However, lunches are still big family affair on weekends.
+This, unfortunately, has changed in the last years, as many people work from 9-5, and simply aren't home for lunchtime.
+However, lunches are still a big family affair on weekends.

 Typical Croatian food

-Below we introduce typical Croatian food.
-We tried to include variety of dishes to give you a taste of regional cuisines you can find in Croatia.
-We are not big meat eaters, so obviously, Istrian and Dalmatian food suit us the best.
+Below we present some typical Croatian food.
+We tried to include a variety of dishes to give you a taste of different regional cuisines you can find in Croatia.
+We are not big meat eaters, so obviously, Istrian and Dalmatian food suits us the best.

-Every seafood restaurant in Croatia have a crni rizot (black risotto) on its menu.
-Crni rizot is basically a squid risotto.
-Squid ink basically colors the rice black.
-Besides squids, this risotto contains other seafood, particularly mussels, clams and other shellfish.
-Crni rizot is simply a must-try Croatian food.
+Every seafood restaurant in Croatia has a crni rizot (black risotto) on its menu.
+Crni rizot is basically a squid risotto that squid ink makes black in color.
+Besides squids, this risotto often contains other seafood, particularly mussels, clams, and other shellfish.
+Black risotto is simply a must-try Croatian food!

 This delicious pastry, filled with cottage cheese and sour cream, originated in Slovenia.
-However, today it's a popular Zagreb food, as well as in Hrvatsko Zagorje region.
+However, today it's a popular food in Zagreb as well as in Hrvatsko Zagorje region.

-Strukli are prepared in two ways: boiled in water or baked in an oven.
+Strukli is prepared in two ways: boiled in water or baked in an oven.
 There is even a restaurant in Zagreb, La Struk, serving only strukli.

 Called a “Queen of Dalmatian cuisine”, Pasticada is perhaps the most popular Dalmatian food.
 Every house, every family has its own recipe for pasticada.
 So what really is this delicacy?

-Baby beef's fake fillet is marinated in a wine vinegar for days, and then braised for hours, first in its own juice, and later with red wine, and served with home made gnocchi.
+Baby beef's fake fillet is marinated in wine vinegar for days, and then braised for hours, first in its own juice, and later with red wine, and served with homemade gnocchi.